The association the Mont-Saint-Michel Trail

 Since its creation in 2015, Les Chemins du Mont has been part of the Réseau des grands itinéraires pédestres, founded on the initiative of the association "Sur le chemin de Robert Louis Stevenson", the FFrandonnée and the Grande Traversée des Alpes.
 It now brings together 20 major walking routes, from the north to the south of France, run by associations or local authorities, whose remit is to run and promote itinerant routes, alongside the FFRandonnée, which sets up and marks out the famous GR®.
 It brings together hiking professionals and volunteers who have decided to join forces to promote what is known as long-distance hiking.
 According to the Network's charter, long-distance trekking is practised on paths and tracks that take more than 7 days to walk.

-These major itineraries are characterised by their significance: geographical singularity, literary epics, ancestral walking practices (transhumance routes, customs trails) and, of course, ancient pilgrimages (Santiago de Compostela, Saint Guilhem le Désert, Mont Saint Michel).
+These major itineraries are characterised by their significance: geographical singularity, literary epics, ancestral walking practices (transhumance routes, customs trails) and, of course, ancient pilgrimages (Santiago de Compostela, Saint Guilhem le Désert, Mont-Saint-Michel).
 Varying in length from 180 to over 1,000 km, these routes are combined with the 110,000,000 km of GR®-approved footpaths made available by the FFRandonnée, a non-profit-making association under the law of 1901.
-The FFRandonnée is also the delegate of the Ministry of Sport for the practice of hiking, for which it defines the standards.
+The FFRandonnée is also a delegate of the Ministry of Sport for the practice of hiking, for which it defines the standards.

 The aim of the network is to pool experience in order to improve the range of services available on walking routes (accommodation, catering, transport of luggage and people, signposting, guidance, public facilities, cultural and heritage information, accessibility, etc.).
 The group also provides a forum for joint reflection on the latest trends in walking, its benefits for health, its link with respect for nature and its contribution to the economic development of rural areas.